sapori-saperi

 Day 2: Saturday

 Stefano introduces you to the launeddas, a set of pipes originating at least 3500 years ago and resembling Northumbrian pipes without the bag.
 See what you think: https://www.youtube.com/watch?v=qc6j2bAq8sU.
-Lunch at our favourite café, after which we're ready for the grand opening of the 664th Festa of Sant’Antioco, the patron saint of Sardinia.
+Lunch at our favourite bistro, after which we're ready for the grand opening of the 667th Festa of Sant’Antioco, the patron saint of Sardinia.
 We walk to the cathedral to see the preparations and have a guided tour of the catacombs, where the saint is buried.
 Now the first of many processions, the pilgrimage and offering of ‘Is coccois’, the elaborately decorated sacred bread.
-Dinner at a seafood restaurant in town.
+Dinner in a 'home restaurant' featuring a succession of dishes which you won't come across in normal restaurants.

 Accommodation: MuMa Hostel, Sant’Antioco | Meals: breakfast, lunch, dinner